MuizMohamad/quoridor-ai/README.md

 # Quoridor in Haskell

+Quoridor game, in addition to AI to play with user.
+Applying search techniques and some position evaluation on the game tree in order to choose the best move.

 ### Installation instructions

 You need GHC, the Cabal build system and the Stack tool.
 See [https://www.haskell.org/platform/](https://www.haskell.org/platform/).